 Including Acne-both cystic and common-and various fungal infections, dermal specialists treat over 3,000 minor and major skin conditions, some of which are:

-Some treatable nail problems include ingrowing toenails, foot and toenail fungus, nail infections and nail cancers.
+Other problems that dermatologist treat includes Hand Dermatitis, Atopic Eczema, cold sores etc. Some treatable nail problems include ingrowing toenails, foot and toenail fungus, nail infections and nail cancers.
 These are also treated by Dermatologists.

 What Treatments Do Dermatologists Provide?